-Construction of the entire development will support a total of 311 FTE direct & indirect job years during construction of the development, with many accruing locally.
-These job estimates will add approximately \$28.1 million in gross value added (GVA) to the WA economy on an annual basis.
-This equates to \$56.2 million in total value added in the WA economy.
+Construction of the entire development will support a total of 100 FTE direct & indirect job years during construction of the development, with many accruing locally.
+This equates to \$21.3 million in total value added in the WA economy.

-The development will support 85 FTE ongoing jobs (directly and indirectly).
-There will be an estimated \$14.6 million per annum direct and indirect value-added contribution generated from the daily operation and management of the development to the Western Australian economy.
+Once construction is completed, and during the operational phase, the project will support 11 FTE ongoing jobs (directly and indirectly).
+There will be an estimated \$860K per annum direct and indirect value-added contribution generated from the daily operation and management of the project to the Western Australian economy.